 How to contact BINGE

-If you have any questions on how to get started, services offered, and other general enquirers, just visit the BINGE, simply visit our dedicated contact page here.
+If you have any questions on how to get started, services offered, and other general enquirers, just visit the BINGE website.

-The killer feature here is the price – the sweet spot of $16/month for HD gives you access to a vast cache of TV treasures, alongside new TV shows and a whole bunch of other content, all streaming on your big screen at your command.
+The killer feature here is the price – the sweet spot of $18/month for HD or 4K (selected content) gives you access to a vast cache of TV treasures, alongside new TV shows and a whole bunch of other content, all streaming on your big screen at your command.

 Whether you love to binge, or just want to dive into the worlds of some of the best TV ever made, this is one of the best bargains out there right now.